 Lower Queen Anne (Uptown)

 Just north of Belltown, Lower Queen Anne is a favorite of convenience and culture for many Seattle School students.
 Formerly known as Uptown, most of Lower Queen Anne is within walking distance of the school and boasts great places to eat and study.
 Its boundaries aren’t really well defined, but it’s approximately the areas directly north and to the west of Seattle Center, which is home to the Space Needle, Key Arena, Pacific Science Center, the Seattle Repertory Theatre, and even an ice skating rink in the winter.
-Climate Pledge Arena (formerly known as Key Arena) reopened in the Fall of 2021 and has already featured many headliners in its updated space: “the most progressive, responsible, and sustainable arena in the world.”
+Climate Pledge Arena has already featured many headliners in its updated space: “the most progressive, responsible, and sustainable arena in the world.”
 Queen Anne is a very large hill, and Lower Queen Anne is the base of it on the south side.
 It’s about a 15-20 minute walk to downtown, or you can take the monorail from Seattle Center to Westlake Center.
 Lower Queen Anne is quieter than Belltown, with more parking (though not a ton) and a more family-friendly vibe, but there’s still an active nightlife scene.
 The rent tends to be cheaper than Belltown and Queen Anne, which is another part of its popularity with students.
 It’s also a great place for folks who are new to Seattle, because it’s really close to a lot of the iconic tourist stuff you might want to do when you first get to town.

 South Lake Union

 Just to the east of Lower Queen Anne and north of Belltown, South Lake Union (SLU) is very central.
 For years this was primarily an industrial center, but more recently, after the arrival of Amazon and a bunch of biotech companies, it’s become quite the technology hub, with a growing nightlife and great restaurants at its center.
+Enjoy the seasonal (summer) Saturday Market.
 There are new apartment and condo buildings here, as well as some that are still being built.
 There’s also the “South Lake Union Trolley” to get you around the neighborhood.
 Major plus: SLU is right on Lake Union, with its long, beautiful jogging paths and plenty of options for renting kayaks and paddle boards.

 Pioneer Square